brainzcode/RunningSum/README.md

 # Running Sum
-## This is an Algorithm Calculate a running sum
+## This is an Algorithm that Calculates a running sum